compsat/compsat-site-2020/content/events.md

         software development, as well as new technologies emerging in this fast-growing world.
 Our various events and activities provide avenues for students to learn, appreciate, and excel in these fields.

-eventType1:
+eventType:
   - eventTypeTitle: Hackathons
     eventTypeDescription: Hackathons are case competition-like events where teams of programmers develop solutions to interesting problems.
+    eventProper:
-    event1Title: Blue Hacks
+      - eventTitle: Blue Hacks
-    event1Description: Blue Hacks, CompSAt’s flagship project, is a two-day hackathon that provides an opportunity for students from different colleges and universities across Metro Manila to apply their skills to develop applications that aim to address various social themes.
+        eventDescription: Blue Hacks, CompSAt’s flagship project, is a two-day hackathon that provides an opportunity for students from different colleges and universities across Metro Manila to apply their skills to develop applications that aim to address various social themes.
-    event2Title: Data Science Hackathons
+      - eventTitle: Data Science Hackathons
-    event2Description: For the past two years, CompSAt has partnered with SYKES in hosting hackathons where teams tackle real problems through the use of data analysis and machine learning.
+        eventDescription: For the past two years, CompSAt has partnered with SYKES in hosting hackathons where teams tackle real problems through the use of data analysis and machine learning.
-eventType2:
   - eventTypeTitle: Networking Events
     eventTypeDescription: Networking Events aim to allow CompSAt member to meet professionals from the industry to help kickstart their careers after college
     event1Title: Company Mixer
     event1Description: Company Mixer is an event wherein university students from various colleges and universities can network with different companies that specialize in or have departments related to Information Technology.

-eventType3:
   - eventTypeTitle: Social Involvement
     eventTypeDescription:
     event1Title: IGNITION
     event1Description: "Ignition is a 1-day programming camp for public high school students.
 The event aims to ignite their passion for programming and technology.
 The event is typically split into two sessions: a programming workshop in the morning and a project-building activity in the afternoon."
     event2Title: E-drive
     event2Description:
-eventType4:
   - eventTypeTitle: Member Relation Events
     eventTypeDescription:
     event1Title: XP Week